DavidAKZ/ExData_Plotting2/README.md

 4.Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008? <br />

 5.How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City? <br /> <br />
 6.Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (𝚏𝚒𝚙𝚜 == "𝟶𝟼𝟶𝟹𝟽").
-Which city has seen greater changes over time in motor vehicle emissions?
+Which city has seen greater changes over time in motor vehicle emissions? <br />
-Making and Submitting Plotsless
+**Making and Submitting Plots**
 For each plot you should

 Construct the plot and save it to a PNG file.